Cerebellum-Network/docs.cere.network/ddc/protocols/file-system.md

             value: "… the path separated by slashes …", },

-        // An non-indexed tag specifies the timestamp.
+        // A non-indexed tag specifies the timestamp.
+        // The timestamp should be in UNIX milliseconds, encoded as a ProtoBuf VarInt.
         Tag {
             key: "timestamp",
             value: "… the timestamp …",